rikvdkleij/intellij-haskell/README.md

 Features are with the help of ghc-modi and haskell-docs!!

 # TODO:
-- Code completion by using ghc-modi directly;
+- Code completion by looking to import declarations with help of ghc-mod;
 - Go to function;
 - Inspection by hlint;
+- Integration of stylish-haskell;
+- Integration of hsimport;

 # Getting started:
 - Install ghc-mod and haskell-docs;